Our ultimate guide to Cape Town, South Africa

-WHY VISIT CAPE TOWN?
+WHY you should VISIT CAPE TOWN

 We're Cape Town's biggest advocates.
 Why?
 In one day you can swim in the Indian ocean and surf in the Atlantic ocean, hike to the Table Mountain summit, sip wine in the Cape winelands, visit Mandela’s Robben Island cell, explore the diverse and colourful inner city suburbs, and still have time to watch the sunset before tucking into world class cuisine.

 The city also ranks as one of the most multicultural in the world; Christian, Muslim, Jewish, Hindu and traditional African beliefs coexist peacefully, and it’s a place where each friendly local you meet has an interesting (and sometimes harrowing) tale to tell.

 After spending six weeks under its seductive charms, we can safely say Cape Town is a city where travel dreams are made.
 Here is our comprehensive Cape Town guide to the city of our (and your) dreams.

 The indigenous Khoisan people have inhabited the Western Cape area with their vibrant and rich culture for between 10,000-15,000 years.
 In 1652, the colonising Dutch East India Company (VOC) arrived, and chose Cape Town as their port colony for shipping routes between Europe and the East.
 Facing a chronic work shortage and resistance from the Khoisan people the VOC began to import slaves internationally from India, Malaysia, Madagascar and Ceylon, forming the basis of the population now known as Cape Coloured.
 Even today, Cape Town's multiculturalism can be traced to this time.